PhrantiK/hassio-addons/letsdnsocloud/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;_Forward port 443 if you want to access externally without specifying a port. i.e_ https://yourdomain.com _rather than_ https://yourdomain.com:1234

-### 4. Hass.io addon install & config
+### 4. Hass.io config
-  - Go to Hass.io menu > Addon Store.
-  - Enable Samba Share addon.
-  - Mount "addons" share in your OS.
-  - Download zip from Github (or git clone into /addons via ssh).
-  - Copy files into addons share.
-  - Go back to to Hass.io menu > Addon Store > Hit refresh arrow (top right) > Local add-ons > letsdnsocloud.
   - Edit config file with your CloudFlare Global API Key, your CloudFlare email address and domain.
-  - Hit start and wait for it to create the certificates (mount SSL share to verify).
+  - Hit start and wait for it to create the certificates.
   - Add the following to your configuration.yaml:
 ```
   http: